simplesessions/kcc-nma-art258/README.md

 - **Project 3** (150 pts) - This project will review concepts and allow you to flex your coding muscles and solve various design challenges.
 - **Project 4** (250 pts) - Put your skills to the test by implementing a project that you've fully designed.

-In addition, Class Participation in critiques, warm-up excercises, and inspiration will account for an additional 200 points.
+In addition, Class Participation in critiques, warm-up excercises, and inspiration will account for an additional (200 points).

 Your final grade will be determined by the total points accrued from the assignments stated above: